-This is the second in a four-part series on energy system training as a conceptual model for organizing your workouts.
+This is the second in a five-part series on energy system training as a conceptual model for organizing your workouts.
 This episode (and the next) focus specifically on the Anaerobic Lactic energy system, and how to best train for adaptations that will increase your anaerobic capacity.
+This episode covers the sciences of the lactic energy system—important to understand to get the training right (most climbers don’t).
+The next episode will get into specific training protocols for maximizing your anaerobic capacity.

 Subscribe on iTunes (or other podcast player) to “Eric Hörst’s Training For Climbing” podcast.
 You can also listen to the T4C podcast on Spotify!
 Please write a review on iTunes!